 (University of Leicester)

-Click the link and complete the registration form to participate in the conference.
-Those who complete the registration will be sent an infokit with all the information on possible hotel prices and the full program of the event.Register now!
+Click the link and download the infokit and the program of the conference.
+Those who complete the registration will be sent an infokit with all the information on possible hotel prices and the full program of the event.DOWNLOAD THE PROGRAM

 The MeCCSA Post Graduate Network, warmly invites you to attend our Annual Research Conference to be held at Canterbury Christ Church University on the North Holmes Road Campus from the 5th-6th July 2018.
 This year’s conference will be based around the theme of communities.